Robbie-Cook/legacy-personal-website/README.md

 * Centralised theme file like what exists in navbar
+      * Pass in theme as context

 * Animations:
+   * Elastic ends of pages for mobile
    * Smoother transitions on photos, embedded content
    * Loading animation on pages